State funeral of Horatio Nelson: Background

 The Death of Nelson, 21 October 1805, a painting by Arthur William Devis who attended Nelson's autopsy.

 The breakdown of the year-long peace that followed the Treaty of Amiens led to the United Kingdom declaring war on France in May 1803, a conflict that would become known as the War of the Third Coalition.
 Nelson was tasked with reestablishing a naval blockade of the French fleet at Toulon.
 In the meantime, Napoleon planned an invasion of the United Kingdom, assembling a large number of boats and an army at the Channel ports and devising a plan to lure the British fleet away.
 Accordingly, in March 1805, Pierre-Charles Villeneuve, the French commander, evaded the blockade and headed for the West Indies with Nelson in pursuit.
-Returning again, Villeneuve decided not to risk Napoleon's plan for the combined French and Spanish fleet to dominate the English Channel and instead put into Cadiz with Nelson's fleet blocking outside.
+Returning again, Villeneuve decided not to risk Napoleon's plan for the combined French and Spanish fleet to dominate the English Channel and instead put into Cádiz with Nelson's fleet blocking outside.
 In a final attempt to break out, the opposing fleets met off Cape Trafalgar on 21 October 1805, where the outnumbered British inflicted a devastating defeat on the Franco-Spanish.
 However, at the height of the action, Nelson was shot by a French sharpshooter and died of his wound before the end of the battle.
 By this time, Napoleon had already decided to abandon the invasion, but Trafalgar ensured that it could not be attempted at any later date.